UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 <exercise id="10" title="More Questions on Using Pytest">

-I have a function named `travel_location()` stored in a file named `travelling.py` and unit tests that checked this function stored in a file named `test_travelling.py`, how would I check my function using `pytest` in a Jupyter notebook?
+I have a function named `travel_location()` stored in a file named `travelling.py` and unit tests that checks this function stored in a file named `test_travelling.py`.
+How would I check my function using `pytest` in a Jupyter notebook?

 <choice id="1" >